As we enter the January textbook buying surge, here are 4 things most people get wrong about textbooks.

 3. Textbooks with cheaper Kindle editions, cheaper past editions, or cheaper rental options won’t sell.

 This deserves its own post – “this” being people’s habit of using unimportant, extraneous data to make pricing decisions.

 We are talking about three separate markets – Kindle, rentals, and hard-copy buyers.
 These groups are not without overlap, but there’s not as much overlap as you’d think.

 If you’re shopping for a Kindle version, you’re shopping for the Kindle version.
 If you want a rental, you’ll get a rental.
 If you want a used book, you’re probably not even looking at New copies (or noticing if they happen to be cheaper).

 Price your textbooks as though your customers were only looking at that column on that page – ignore rentals, Kindle, older editions, and even the New tab (or Used, as the case may be).

 Caveat: Within Used condition, don’t get caught up pricing only against Very Good if you have a Very Good copy, or Acceptable if yours is Acceptable.
-These condition differences can affect demand, but not significantly (especially now that Amazon is giving Acceptable offers the Buy Box).
+These condition differences can affect demand, but not significantly (especially now that

 When you get caught up in these micro-comparisons, it only costs you profits, and serves to drive prices down for everyone.